vojtechruz/spring-web-cert-notes-4.2/README.md

 - Pre authorize - can use SPEL (@Secured cannot), checked before annotated method invocation
 - Post authorize - can use SPEL, checked after annotated method invocation, can access return object of the method using returnObject variable in SPEL; If expression resolves to false, return value is not returned to caller

-In xml
+In xml enable pre/post authorize annotations
 ```xml
 <security:global-method-security pre-post-annotations="enabled" />
 ```
-On method level
+On method level use
 ```java
 @PreAuthorize("hasRole(‘ROLE_ADMIN')")
 ```